IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 ### Legacy Components (To be Modified/Removed)
 *   `backend/data_ingestion/litecoin_docs_loader.py`: Legacy loader for Markdown files.
 Will be used by the migration script but deprecated for direct ingestion.
-*   `backend/cms/`: Directory containing a deprecated custom CMS implementation.
-This will be removed.

 ### Utility and Support Components
 *   `backend/ingest_data.py`: A standalone script to orchestrate the data ingestion process, to be updated to support Strapi as a content source.